 Dress for School

 We expect parents to send their children to School in tidy, functional clothing.
-Parents should help their children avoid 'extremes' in dress; which often reflect extremes in behaviour and which, in turn, are not conducive to
+Parents should help their children avoid 'extremes' in dress; which often reflect extremes in behaviour and which, in turn, are not

 All students who live within the home zone described below (and/or shown on the attached map) shall be entitled to enrol at Waikanae School.
 The Waikanae School Home Zone shall be defined as the area between